tkreyche/I75W-Raymarine-Autopilot/README.md

 The hardware runs on 5v and will need a voltage coverter for a 12 or 24v system.
 It can be powered from a USB-C cable or a simple 5v power cable.
 LED matrix displays can use a lot of power, dependent on the display size and how many LEDs are turned on.
 For a text-only display the power consumption is reasonable.

-### Tillerpilot
-This project assumes you are using a Raymarine Tillerpilot, such as a ST1000+ or ST2000+.
-These devices are somewhat antiquated, but are widely used and relatively low-cost solution for automated steering.
-They have well-known flaws, such as lack of waterproofing, hard end stops and the use of an outdated communications protocol.
-Other DIY options are available, such as pyPilot or mechanical windvanes which are not covered here.

 ### Signal K Server
 This project requires a Signal K server, typically running on a Raspbery Pi 4B or 5, and used by many DIY sailors.
 The Tillerpilot sends data using the Seatalk1 protocol to the Signal K server.
 If you want remote controler.
 The I75W board and display connects wirelessly to the Signal K server to retrieve the Tillerpilot data.